 The cluster health **status** needs to be **green **or** yellow**

 The** number_of_nodes** has to be** 3** for a three server cluster setup.
 If the number_of_nodes is 3 and the cluster health is green or yellow, then the setup is successful.

-Create more collections on the indexing server, the same collections will automatically get created in search servers.
-Start the indexing on the Index server, and see if the search results show up on the search servers for the same collection.
+Create more collections, configure and index the on the indexing server, the same collections will automatically get created in search servers and available for search access.

 ## **Indexing and Searching in Cluster Setup**

-Indexing is only allowed on the Index server.
+Indexing and Admin Console configuration is only allowed on the Index server.

 Search is possible from both Index and Search servers.

 If the Index server goes down, searching is still possible through search servers until the indexing node recovers.

 If a search server goes down, indexing is possible through the Index server and searching is possible through both Index and Search Servers.
 When the failed search server comes up, the indexed data will be replicated and be in sync with the other 2 servers.

 Once the SearchBlox is installed in all 3 cluster servers, start SearchBlox in each server and import the license based on the License screen shown IP. **Note**: _License screen IP should match with the IP mapped in the license.xml file._